akayibrahim/Solid-Principles-Tutorial/README.md

 ```

-Solution: As you will see below, we seperate futures to different classes ( write, print, send ) and each class just do it's job for appling single responsibility principle.
+As you will see below, we seperate futures to different classes ( write, print, send ) and each class just do it's job for appling single responsibility principle.
 ```java
 public class SRPSolution {
     static class WriteMessage {